-And then for me there is the additional benefit of a nautical form and function.
+And then there is the additional benefit of a nautical form and function.
 The New England classic aesthetic is inextricable from the shore.

 Obviously, this level of care is impractical with much of what we use and consume.
-But when I look at fresh milk available directly from dairy farms, even the L.L.
-Bean Boat and Tote bag, I can’t help but think the amount of products made with respect will increasingly be sought after.
+But when One looks at fresh milk available directly from dairy farms, even the L.L.
+Bean Boat and Tote bag, one can’t help but think the amount of products made with respect will increasingly be sought after.

 |Every boat from The Carpenter's Boatshop has this Scottish prayer...|